pyer/pg_migrator/README.md

 * For now, database engine MUST BE Postgres.
 * The database MUST NOT have a table called 'migrations'.
 * Database version is the version of the last database upgrade, stored in the 'migrations' table.
-* An empty database is in version '000'.
+* Downgrade are not logged in migrations table.

 Options
 -------